 The Queen’s Staircase, commonly referred to as the 66 steps, is a popular tourist attraction located in the Fort Fincastle Historic Complex in Nassau.

 It was hewn out of solid limestone rock by slaves between 1793 and 1794 and it is believed that it provided a direct route from Fort Fincastle to Nassau City.
 These steps were later named in honour of Queen Victoria, who reigned in Britain for 64 years from 1837 to 1901.

 Located west of Staniel Cay, the underwater cave system is a haven for snorkelling, diving and wading.
 It is rich with exotic marine life and home to a beautiful array of colored coral reefs and fish.

 The grotto’s mystique is heightened by the small, almost hidden entrance.
 It is advised to enter at low tide when snorkelling equipment is optional.
 At high tide, however, diving equipment is necessary.

 The Bahamas are home to a treasure trove of beauty, history and mystic.
-Whether you’re an adrenalin junkie looking for your next hit or you’re simply looking to embrace a new culture, the Bahamas has it all.
+Whether you’re an adrenalin junkie looking for your next hit or you’re simply looking to embrace a new culture, the Bahama islands have it all.